Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Conclusions

-To exploit the current and future nuclear measurements and to obtain the desired accuracy of theory calculations, it is essential to include TMCs to structure functions in analyses.
-The present study provides both pedagogical material and a practical reference for computing and investigating TMCs for nuclear processes such as at the upcoming Electron Ion Collider (EIC) and Deep Underground Neutrino Experiment (DUNE).
+The present investigation provides both pedagogical material and a practical reference for computing and investigating TMCs for nuclear processes.
 We briefly outline the key components and results in the following:

-\begin{itemize} \item We extend the OPE formalism to the case of interacting nuclei and explicitly provide the correspondence between TMC expressions for a nucleon and a nucleus, given in Eq.~\eqref{eq:master_full}.
-To derive these relations (see Sec.~\ref{sec:buildingOPE} and \ref{app:nTMC_derivation}), we use only fundamental symmetry principles of the nuclei, and make no assumptions about the parton or other models.
+\begin{itemize} \item \fhead{OPE Formalism:} We extend the OPE formalism to the case of interacting nuclei and explicitly provide the correspondence between TMC expressions for a nucleon and a nucleus, given in Eq.~\eqref{eq:master_full}.
+To derive these relations (see Sec.~\ref{sec:buildingOPE} and Appendix~\ref{app:nTMC_derivation}), we use only fundamental symmetry principles of the nuclei, and make no assumptions about the parton or other models.
+This is the essence of the factorization between the hadron and parton level processes.

-\item We specifically investigate analytically and numerically the magnitude of TMCs and show it is the quantity $(x_A M_A/Q)=(x_N M_N/Q)$ that enters the master TMC formula, Eq.~\eqref{eq:master-rescaled}.
-Given that the dominant support of nPDFs is in the region $x_N\in[0,1]$, TMCs are governed by powers of $(M_N/Q)$ and not $(M_A/Q)$.
+\item \fhead{TMC Power Expansion:} We investigate analytically and numerically the magnitude of TMCs and show it is the quantity $(x_A M_A/Q)=(x_N M_N/Q)$ that enters the TMC formula for \textbf{nuclei} (Eq.~\eqref{eq:master}) and \textbf{nucleons} (Eq.~\eqref{eq:master-rescaled}).
+This result is important for heavy nuclear $A$ targets such as lead.
+While $M_A$ can be large (${\sim} A\, M_N$), it is always combined with $x_A \lesssim 1/A$ (since an individual parton momentum fraction will typically be less than $1/A$ of the total \textbf{nuclear} momentum).
+Thus, the OPE expansion for TMCs is effectively in powers of $(M_N/Q)$ and not $(M_A/Q)$, so it is equally accurate for both protons and nuclei.

-\item In Sec.~\ref{sec:rescaled_str_fn}, we derive the master TMC expression in terms of the rescaled structure functions.
-We also investigate the power-suppressed terms proportional to $h_i$ and $g_i$, and determine their rescaling properties.
+\item \fhead{Nuclear TMCs:} In Sec.~\ref{sub:master}, we extend the proton results of Ref.~\cite{Schienbein:2007gr} and derive a set of master equations (Eq.~\eqref{eq:master_full}) for nuclear structure functions with TMCs that are the same for all $A$, including the proton, neutron, and nuclear cases.
+This allows us to easily apply the tools of the OPE to nuclei as well as protons.

+\item \fhead{Nucleon TMCs:} In Sec.~\ref{sec:rescaled_str_fn}, we rescale our \textbf{nuclear} structure functions of Eq.~\eqref{eq:master_full} to construct \textbf{nucleon} structure functions in Eq.~\eqref{eq:master-rescaled}.
+These rescaled structure functions are the ones commonly studied and presented in comparisons between different nuclear data.
+This facilitates extraction of the ``nuclear correction factors'' by taking ratios of rescaled structure functions, as illustrated in Fig.~\ref{fig:f2emc}.
+Additionally, this allows for investigations of collective nuclear effects ({\it e.g.}, shadowing, anti-shadowing, EMC, Fermi, etc.).